 Supporting you through bereavement

 When you lose someone close to you, it can be a very emotional time.
 This can make even the easiest task seem difficult.
-We’re here to help you deal with some of the practical and money related matters when someone has passed away.
+We’re here to help you deal with some of the practical and money related matters when someone has died.

 We're by your side